Displaying 1 - 21 of 21

 Ed.), Network Science in Cognitive Psychology.
 New York, NY: Routledge.

-McQueen, J. M., & Meyer, A. S. (in press).
-Towards a comprehensive cognitive architecture for language use.
+McQueen, J. M., & Meyer, A. S. (2019).
+Key issues and future directions: Towards a comprehensive cognitive architecture for language use.
 In P. Hagoort (

 Brehm, L., & Goldrick, M. (2018).
 Connectionist principles in theories of speech production.
 In S.-A. Rueschemeyer, & M. G. Gaskell (